-The most famous story is probably the woman who received $10,000 from United.
+The most famous stories are probably the eight people on a Delta flight from Grand Rapids who each received $10,000 in Visa gift cards and the woman who received $10,000 in travel funds from United.
 Delta shelled out $4000 to a lady traveling to South Bend.
 René and Lisa were each awarded $3000 during an international trip.

 Those examples tend to be the exceptions.
 Don’t plan on buying a new car or quitting your job to live the life of a flight bumpee.
 Here are some of my personal examples:

 My wife and I each received $1000 in Delta vouchers to return home two hours late.
 Another time, we accepted $400 to stay overnight; this is fairly low for an overnight bump — but my wife was pregnant and $800 in Amazon gift cards bought a lot of baby stuff. 🙂

 My best friend and I accepted $500 and first class upgrades to stay an extra 75 minutes in Las Vegas.
 My favorite, though, was taking $800 for overnight bump at JFK — and then getting $1300 more the next morning because that flight was oversold.
 I made it home late that night — $2100 richer.